cockroachdb/docs/src/current/v24.1/node-shutdown.md

 ## Perform node shutdown

 <section class="filter-content" markdown="1" data-scope="drain">
-After [preparing for graceful shutdown](#prepare-for-graceful-shutdown), do the following to temporarily stop a node.
+After [preparing for graceful shutdown](#prepare-for-graceful-shutdown) in production, do the following to temporarily stop a node.
 This both drains the node and terminates the `cockroach` process.
 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">
-After [preparing for graceful shutdown](#prepare-for-graceful-shutdown), do the following to permanently remove a node.
+After [preparing for graceful shutdown](#prepare-for-graceful-shutdown) in production, do the following to permanently remove a node.
 </section>

 {{site.data.alerts.callout_success}}